In late 1958, in the remote town of Ceduna in South Australia, a nine year old white girl was brutally raped and bludgeoned to death in a beach cave.

 Another film by the same name exists (directed by James Toback) which featured an American topic in 1999.

-Find "Black And White" on DVD, BluRay or on streaming services
+Find "Black And White" on DVD or BluRay

 Explore more Aboriginal movies